Apply for Admission

 - Identify your professional goals and discuss how the MLIS program at St. Catherine University will help you achieve those goals.
 Provide specific examples.

 - How has your background and experience prepared you to interact effectively with individuals of diverse communities and perspectives?

-Personal statements should be mailed to the Office of Graduate Admission at the address at the bottom of this page, or submitted via e-mail to email@example.com.
+Personal statements should be submitted as one document that contains the responses for all three questions.
+Statements should be mailed to the Office of Graduate Admission at the address at the bottom of this page, or submitted via e-mail to firstname.lastname@example.org.
 Please type your full name at the top of your statement and include "MLIS Personal Statement" in the subject line.

 Applicants for the Certificate of Special Study should submit an essay (1-2 typewritten pages) addressing their reasons for pursuing a graduate certificate.